The ELCA churchwide organization has embarked on an initiative called “Resourceful Servants.” This initiative focuses on several areas:

 Lilly Endowment Initiative to Address Economic Challenges

-The Lilly Endowment Inc. has given a total of $28 million through the National Initiative to Address Economic Challenges Facing Pastoral Leaders, which supports religious organizations across the country as they address the financial and economic struggles that often impair the ability of pastors to lead congregations effectively.
+The Lilly Endowment Inc. has given over $40 million through the National Initiative to Address Economic Challenges Facing Pastoral Leaders, which supports religious organizations across the country as they address the financial and economic struggles that often impair the ability of pastors to lead congregations effectively.
 The grants are part of the Lilly Endowment’s commitment to supporting the pastoral leadership development of clergy serving in congregations across the United States.
 As part of this initiative, the ELCA has received a $1 million grant.

 As part of the National Initiative to Address Economic Challenges Facing Pastoral Leaders, the Lilly Endowment provided grant funding to four ELCA synods, in addition to the churchwide organization.
 For more information on individual programs, visit the sites below.